-Positive Behavioral Interventions and Supports (PBIS) is a behavior management system that partners students with adults to help them manage disruptive or harmful behavior.
-The mission of PBIS is to help students, parents, teachers, and administrators learn strategies to create positive change and create a healthy learning environment for all students.
+Brookside Charter School uses a discipline model that partners students with adults to help them manage disruptive or harmful behavior.
+The mission of Brookside Charter's discipline model is to help students, parents, teachers, and administrators learn strategies to create positive change and create a healthy learning environment for all students.

-PBIS is designed to help students address their behavior, take accountability for their part in a problem, find a solution to their problem, and repair the harm to any relationship.
+Brookside Charter School discipline model is designed to help students address their behavior, take accountability for their part in a problem, find a solution to their problem, and repair the harm to any relationship.
 If a student problem is unresponsive to proactive schoolwide and classroom procedures, information about the student's behavior is gathered and used to partner with the student, family, teacher, counselor and/or administration to create a plan that enables the student to experience success in the classroom.
 The plan will address the "why" behind the behavior, strengthen social and emotional skills, identify and remove antecedents and consequences that promote problem behavior, and identify and add antecedents and consequences that promote and maintain acceptable behavior.

-PBIS utilizes eight effective classroom management strategies before moving to a continuum.
+Brookside Charter utilizes eight effective classroom management strategies before moving to a continuum.

 - Classroom Norms/Expectations

 - Classroom Procedures and Routines

 - Provide Specific Positive Feedback

 - Discourage Inappropriate Behavior

 - Active Supervision

 - Opportunities to Respond

 - Activity Sequencing and Choice

-- Task Difficulty
+- Task Differentiation

-If a student's behavior continues to be disruptive or harmful and is unresponsive to these strategies, he/she may move on to the Unexpected Behavior Continuum.
+If a student's behavior continues to be disruptive or harmful and is unresponsive to these strategies, he/she may move on to the Behavior Continuum.